jeronimoluza/ghslpy/README.md

 ### Additional Features

-Besides downloading data for a user-defined region, `ghslpy` provides utility functions to obtain boundaries from other sources.

 #### Finding Regions with OpenStreetMap

 The `ghslpy.utils.find_region` function allows you to get the boundary of a region using an OpenStreetMap query.